 The reports are managed according to the following assumptions:

 - The confidentiality of the investigation will be strictly maintained.

 - Anonymity will be ensured to anyone who requests it.

 - The investigation will be conducted with impartiality and independence.

 - Claims or accusations without sufficient grounds will be disregarded.

-- Claims or accusations filed in bad faith aimed at harming someone will be subject to disciplinary sanctions.
+- Claims or accusations of bad faith with the purpose to harm someone will be subject to disciplinary sanctions.

 - Disciplinary sanctions are foreseen against any attempt of retaliation.

 Management of the Compliance and Update of the Code